HTTP API

 - If chunked=true, the response will be a stream of chunks that the server will keep open as long as the client wants.
 This will allow efficient streaming of new

-The initial release will not have any user authentication.
+There isn't any user authentication.
 We assume access to the HTTP server is enough to establish trust.

 See: https://github.com/meshtastic/meshtastic.js